ansible-collections/amazon.aws/docs/community.aws.route53_module.rst

                 </td>
                 <td>
                         <div>The new value when creating a DNS record.
 YAML lists or multiple comma-spaced values are allowed for non-alias records.</div>
-                        <div>When deleting a record all values for the record must be specified or Route53 will not delete it.</div>
+                        <div>When deleting a record all values for the record must be specified or Route 53 will not delete it.</div>
                 </td>
             </tr>
             <tr>